MicrosoftDocs/learn/learn-pr/wwl-azure/deploy-manage-container-app-using-azure-container-apps/includes/2-prepare-deployment-tools-resources.md

 1. Unpack the agent zip file into the directory you created.

-1. Open PowerShell as an Administrator, and then enter the following PS command:
+1. Open PowerShell as an Administrator, and then enter the following PowerShell command:

     `.\config`